Pre-Worlds concert: History

 The Pre-Worlds Concert was conceived by the Glasgow Skye Association Pipe Band as a way to spotlight the artistry and musical creativity of leading Grade 1 pipe bands.
 The event was originally hosted in the Motherwell Civic Centre but is now hosted at the Glasgow Royal Concert Hall, with the exception of 2023 when it was closed for refurbishment, and occurs in the week leading up to the World Pipe Band Championships, which are regarded as the pinnacle of competitive pipe band performance.

 Unlike the highly structured and competitive nature of the World Championships, the Pre-Worlds Concert allows bands to showcase more experimental and diverse repertoires.
 This includes original compositions, collaborations with other musicians, and innovative arrangements giving performers a chance to explore different musical styles while retaining the traditional essence of Scottish traditional music.

 Over the years, many of the world's top-ranked pipe bands have been invited to perform, making the concert a prestigious event.
 The concert draws both local piping enthusiasts and international visitors, with tickets often selling out well in advance.

 In 2023, the concert was moved to the SEC Armadillo due to refurbishments at the Glasgow Royal Concert Hall but returned in 2024.

 Format

-Each year, a single pipe band is invited to headline the concert.
+With the exception of the Millennium Concert, each year, a single pipe band is invited to headline the concert.
 The chosen band often uses the opportunity to present music that highlights their strengths, with a special emphasis on innovation, musicality, and showmanship.
 The concert typically runs for about two hours, with the headlining band performing a series of sets that vary in style and mood.
 Many bands also use the event as a platform to release live albums, allowing the music performed at the concert to reach a wider audience.